vagrawal/gsoc-progress/vagrawal/progress.md

 # 13 June

 Completely relook the architecture, and change many things.
 Used many bidirectional layers, and used pooling between those.
 Also made many corrections like logging CER and WER over time.
 Running the architecture is currently in progress.

+# 14 - 15 June

+I added beam search decoder instead of the greedy decoder which was present.
+Beam search is present is still unreleased tensorflow 1.2, and it changes many of the API is seq2seq.
+Still, I cannot get a better WER.
+I am currently experimenting with incrementally increasing the maximum length of the output, as I think the model has some trouble learning the alignments.

+# 15 June

+Finally found the mistake after debugging for so long.
+I was using targets aligned directly to the logits, and so tensorflow just predicts the same character.
+The right way to do is to shift targets one place right.
+I expect to get results with good error rates now.